Tyddyn: A small farm large enough to support a family.

 Our 31 acre holding lies on the south facing slopes of a small valley between the majestic mountains of Snowdonia and the graceful beauty of the Menai Strait.
 Here we grow vegetables using organic methods to supply the local community with quality food.

-The Tyddyn Teg cooperative has eight members and some lovely trainee and volunteer helpers.
+The Tyddyn Teg cooperative has ten members and some lovely trainee and volunteer helpers.
 We share a commitment to the importance of quality local food and the challenges of sustainability in the twenty first century.
 We see ourselves as part of the global family of small farmers and aim to become a practice based centre for research and education for sustainable local food production.

 Our primary objective has been to maintain vegetable production and meet the needs and expectations of our veg box customers.